DushyantRamburn/Depann-Mo-Loto/README.md

 # Depann-Mo-Loto

-Car Servicing and Maintenance Website
+Car Servicing and Maintenance Booking Platform

+Depann Mo Loto is a modern, web-based platform designed to streamline the vehicle servicing and maintenance booking process for customers and garages in Mauritius.
+Built with Django, it replaces traditional phone-based booking with a transparent, efficient, and convenient 24/7 online system.